ikurtz/ikurtz.github.io/README.md

     }
 }
 ```

+click **Save** and then **Build Now** to run the Pipeline.
+Navigate back to the root level of the `task-3-folder` and you should see the following output:

 ![New Pipeline](https://training.docs.cloudbees.com/docs/ci-admin-hahs/latest/understand-hahs-coverage/_images/new-pipeline.f655653.png)

 ## Verify the New Standalone Pipeline Appears on the Other Replica
-- Switch to the other `controller-2` replica and verify that the Pipeline exists and the replicas are synchronized:
+- Switch to the other `Controller-2` replica and verify that the Pipeline exists and the replicas are synchronized:

 ![Switch Replica](https://training.docs.cloudbees.com/docs/ci-admin-hahs/latest/understand-hahs-coverage/_images/pipeline-in-replica.fced74d.png)

 ## Delete the Folder and Verify that the Replicas are in Sync
-- Remove the `task-3-folder` from `controller-2`.
+- Remove the `task-3-folder` from `Controller-2`.
 - Verify that the replicas are in sync.
 Visit both replicas to verify that the folder doesn’t appear.

 ![Folders Deleted](https://training.docs.cloudbees.com/docs/ci-admin-hahs/latest/understand-hahs-coverage/_images/no-folder-replica1.41e427b.png)